-The Head Office provided a subordinated loan facility of USD 50 million (AED 183.625 million) with a fixed rate of 4.5% pa to the Branch after the approval of the UAE Central Bank (Note 8).
+The Head Office provided a subordinated loan facility of USD 50 million (AED 183.625 million) with a fixed rate of 4.5% pa to the Branch after the approval of the Central Bank of UAE (Note 8).
 The subordinated loan (after grandfathering rule) is eligible at present for inclusion in the calculation of Tier 2 capital as per Basel III.
 The principal is fully repayable in May 2025.